Skip to main content

 Updating props

 References to a prop inside a component update when the prop itself updates — when count changes in App.svelte, it will also change inside Child.svelte.
-But the child component is able to temporarily override the prop value, which can be useful for unsaved emphemeral state (demo):
+But the child component is able to temporarily override the prop value, which can be useful for unsaved ephemeral state (demo):

 App